rewiko/nvim/README.md

 ln -s ~/.config/nvim/init.vim ~/.vimrc
 ```

-Startup vim and neobundle will detect and ask you install any missing plugins.
-You can also manually initiate this with `:NeoBundleInstall`.
+Startup vim and [dein](https://github.com/Shougo/dein.vim) will detect and ask you install any missing plugins.

 It is completely customisable using a `~/.config/nvim/vimrc.before` and `~/.config/nvim/vimrc.after` files.